lookingreg/documentation/developer/technical/guides/project/step-2-create-triggers.md

   description: My first trigger
 ```

 After describing the trigger, it is necessary to describe the initial parameters (`values`) that are required for the trigger to work.
-If the trigger does not need initial parameters, values field can be left empty.
+If the trigger does not need initial parameters, the values field can be left empty.

 ```yaml
 values: {}